coldlabkaist/MovAl/tutorial/How_to_use_pretrained_model.md

 - Skeleton config: Save the file to Moval/preset/skeleton.
 Select the corresponding config file in the Create Project step.

 ## B6 mouse 6kpt model

+This model is specialized for tracking up to six B6 mice in various environments.
+Details and distribution file links are below.

 ### Environment

 ![environments](https://github.com/user-attachments/assets/792e1a71-4b9c-476d-b51f-6ef2acb41e76)